haydenmcfarland/chronos/README.md

 # How to setup

-Create a personal project in Gitlab and utilize the import project mechanism to create a new repository from this project.
-Then create a `.gitlab-ci.yml` from the provided example:
+Create a new repo and import this project as a submodule and then create a `.gitlab-ci.yml` from the provided example:

 ```
+git submodule add --force https://github.com/haydenmcfarland/chronos code
+git submodule update --init --force --remote
-cp .gitlab-ci.yml.example .gitlab-ci.yml
+cp code/.gitlab-ci.yml.example .gitlab-ci.yml
 ```

-I would suggest adding an image and tag a specific runner.

 Once you have a valid `.gitlab-ci.yml`, set the following environment variables for the chronos project: